mitosisX/limekit-docs/source/getting-started.rst

 - **No C, C++ or python knowledge**: You don't need to know any python, C or C++ to develop programs in :mod:`Limekit`, just lua
 - **Cross-platform**: Run the same code base in Windows, Linux and macOS
-- **C Function Conversion**: Converts some Python functions to C functions and compiles them into machine instructions using high optimization options for irreversible obfuscation.
 - **Free**: The framework is free to use

 Installing Python